 Are you still wondering what food coloring is?
 Here is everything you need to know.
 Food colorants are widely used in various non-food applications, including foods, pharmaceuticals, cosmetics, medical dosage forms and devices, and home craft projects.

-Colorants can be either natural or synthetic, but each plays a distinct role and holds importance in the food industry.
-The U.S. FDA, the European Food Safety Authority (EFSA), and international reviewers, such as the Joint FAO/WHO Expert Committee on Food Additives, continually review and certify colorants for safety in the production of food, beverages, pharmaceuticals, and cosmetics.
+Colorants can be natural or synthetic, but each plays a distinct role and is vital in the food industry.
+The U.S. FDA, the European Food Safety Authority (EFSA), and international reviewers, such as the Joint FAO/WHO Expert Committee on Food Additives, continually certify colorants for safety in producing food, beverages, pharmaceuticals, and cosmetics.

 With growing health concerns, the demand for natural food coloring is rapidly increasing in various domestic and commercial markets.
-Organic food coloring, also known as natural food coloring, is a colorant or color additive derived from natural sources, such as plants, trees, vegetables, beetroots, animals, and minerals.
+Organic food coloring, or natural food coloring, is a colorant or color additive derived from natural sources, such as plants, trees, vegetables, beetroots, animals, and minerals.

 Organic Food Coloring provides several health benefits, including but not limited to: